GuardBear2/SIEM/src/engine/test/health_test/README.md

 ```

 ### Schema validate
-This tool validates that the fields present in the output event exist in the wazuh schema.
+This tool validates that the fields present in the output event exist in the guardbear schema.
 If not, they should be defined in the custom_fields.yml file within the test folder of each integration.
 Otherwise the test will fail.

 ```bash
 usage: engine-health-test schema_validate [-h] -r RULESET [--integration INTEGRATION] [--rule_folder rule_folder]